 SEGES has commended our activities as a good example that the area around our headquarters has become an indispensable green space for the region as a result of our long-standing efforts to create biodiversity-friendly green spaces based on the concept of "factories in forests".

 We ROHM Group recognizes that the natural blessings of the earth's biodiversity not only provide the resources and energy needed for our business activities, but also the various benefits.
 And to maintain the global environment in a better state, we will continue to actively engage activities aimed at harmonizing with the natural cycle.

 The Japan Super Science Fair (JSSF) is an initiative sponsored by Ritsumeikan High School, where science high school students from every country in the world interact on the subject of science in Kyoto, and ROHM has participated continuously since 2013.

-In the "Science Talk", company employees visited Ritsumeikan High School and gave a lecture, and after providing an explanation about the function of electrical parts and circuits they had the 30 students from nine countries actually use an electrically conductive ink pen (Circuit Marker) and experience creating an electric circuit and light the chip LEDs.
+In the "Science Talk", ROHM employees visited Ritsumeikan High School and gave a lecture, and after providing an explanation about the function of electrical parts and circuits they had the 30 students actually use an electrically conductive ink pen (Circuit Marker) and experience creating an electric circuit and light the chip LEDs.

 Cooperating as a group to make various circuits, the expressions of the students were earnest yet brimming with smiles, and we were able to make them feel the enjoyment of Monozukuri (manufacturing).

 From here on, through these kinds of activities, ROHM will continue to support those students aiming to become the next generation's engineers.

 - ※In fiscal 2020, we didn't hold this fair due to the COVID-19.

 Collaboration for "SS Challenge" at Ritsumeikan High School

 Since fiscal 2020, ROHM has conducted online classes at Ritsumeikan High School.